HamdiUcar/mbs-angular-dynamics/README.md

 - **Section D — Linearization and Eigenvalue Analysis**
   Presents the linearization of the equations of motion, the Jacobians, the state-matrix representation, and eigenvalue analysis.
 This section can calculate and plot eigenvalues with respect to selected parameters, making it possible to visualize stability limits and eigenfrequencies.

-- **Section E — Semi-Empirical Stability Criterion**
+- **Section E — Derivation of the Stability Criterion from Eigenvalue Bifurcation**
-  Reformulates and simplifies the semi-empirical stability criterion originally proposed by Ucar (2021), expressing it in terms of the field elevation/tilt angle $\gamma$.
+  Derives Ucar (2021)’s semi-empirical stability criterion from eigenvalue bifurcation and reformulates the formula in terms of the driving-field elevation/tilt angle $\gamma$.

 ## Visualization and Numerical Tools